2 September 2021

 Working closely with you on your customer experience journey has the added benefit of your Customer Success Manager being as close to your business as your own employees.
 The Customer Success Manager then has the same focus and drive to deliver against your customer set business objectives as they do, so whilst there may be two parties involved, we have one common goal – customer success.

-A quarterly customer success review is undertaken for longer-term customer engagements where progress, KPI's and milestone achievements are discussed with the customer's key stakeholders.
-This review is also an excellent opportunity to discuss relevant customer journey stages regarding expansion and renewal depending on the current stage of the customer lifecycle journey.
+A quarterly customer success review is undertaken for longer-term customer engagements where progress, KPI and milestone achievements are discussed with the customer's key stakeholders.
+This review is also an excellent opportunity to discuss relevant customer journey stages regarding expansion and renewal, depending on the current stage of the customer lifecycle journey.

-Excelling at customer experience is uppermost in all Forfusion employees minds; it's ingrained into everything we do from the first sales contact through to technical delivery and our in-life support offering FusionCare.
-Being embedded in a foundational way ensures it becomes second nature and normalised behaviour to deliver optimal customer experiences, rather than an overlay and from the top down, which equates to an afterthought.
+Excelling at customer experience is uppermost in all Forfusion employee's minds; it's ingrained into everything we do, from the first sales contact through to technical delivery and our in-life support offering FusionCare.
+Being embedded in a foundational way ensures it becomes second nature and normalised behaviour to deliver optimal customer experiences rather than an overlay from the top down, which equates to an afterthought.

 This same approach also drives customer success throughout Forfusion.
 Our customers provide us with a focus that is paramount in our decision to be vendor-agnostic when implementing our customer success (CS) operating model.

 This focus on a customer's experience is reinforced because we have paid particular attention to putting together the definition of our technical engagement method, ADIOlogy.
 It has ensured that customer success has been built into its foundations, which helps deliver positive outcomes at every stage of the journey.

 This overall and very holistic approach has completed the wrap of our Digital Transformation services around what is key to Forfusion – the success of our customers.